AdrienneHizon/EXPERIMENT-3_HIZON_2ECEA/README.md

 ### 📚 Problem 2 Solution:
-To display the first five rows with only odd-numbered columns are present, slicing will be used inside the .loc() function of the dataframe wherein the first initialization (before comma) it will only show from index 0 to 4 and in the second initialization (after comma) it will only slice at an iteration of 2 starting from the first index, meaning it will filter out even-numbered columns
+To display the first five rows with only odd-numbered columns present, slicing will be used inside the .loc() function of the dataframe wherein the first initialization (before comma) will only show from index 0 to 4, and in the second initialization (after comma), it will only slice at an iteration of 2 starting from the first index, meaning it will filter out even-numbered columns
 ```python
 cars.loc[0:4,::2]
 ```